Imanity-Software/documentation/docs/imanityspigot/faq/imanityspigot.md

 At this moment, you're able to check `#💻┃servers` in our discord channel to view a list of the servers that currently using ImanitySpigot3.

+## How to update my ImanitySpigot?

+You can update your spigot build by typing `!update` in the server console, selecting a version and restart your server.

+It will automatically update the jar after restart.
+You can view your version information by typing `!version` in your console.

+Also, take a look of the `Automated Update system` settings in `imanity/rancha.yml`.

 ## Is there an API Documentation for Developers?

 [**Yes, of course, we do!**](/imanityspigot/api/api-overview "Developer API")